 - Go to the Theatre: Playhouse Square is the perfect place to go around Christmas to enjoy classic performances like A Christmas Story, The Nutcracker, and A Christmas Carol.

 - Trans-Siberian Orchestra.
-For a mesmerizing holiday performance, head to Rocket Mortgage Field House arena on December 26th.
+For a mesmerizing holiday performance, head to Rocket Mortgage Field House arena in December.